gijit/gi/README.md

 2018 Feb 24 update
 ------------------
-Release v1.0.14 brings the ability to make native
+Release v1.0.15 brings the ability to make native
-Go channels via reflection for basic types, and then use those channels in send, receive, and `select` operations.
+Go channels via reflection for basic types, and then use those channels in send, receive, and `select` operations to communicate between interpreted and pre-compiled Go code.
 Goroutines are still TODO.

 2018 Feb 23 update
 ------------------